ardatan/graphql-tools/website/docs/schema-stitching.md

 }
 ```

-As described in the documentation above, `delegateToSchema` allows delegating to any `GraphQLSchema` object, optionally applying transforms in the process.
+As described in the documentation above, `delegateToSchema` allows delegating to any `GraphQLSchema` or `SubschemaConfig` object.
+Transforms do not have to be re-specified when passing a `SubschemaConfig` object, which is the preserved workflow.
+Additional transforms can also be passed as needed.
 See [Schema Delegation](/docs/schema-delegation/) and the [*Using with transforms*](#using-with-transforms) section of this document.

 #### onTypeConflict